How to Build a Computer for 4K or 8K Video Editing

 By selecting a GPU whose hardware your video-editing software can access directly, you can use the GPU's hardware encoding ability when rendering video.
 This dramatically improves the rendering speed compared to using software encoding.
 How dramatically?
 In my own tests, rendering the same videos using hardware encoding took roughly 90 percent less time than when using software encoding.

 In my own case, I also needed hardware-encoding support for several different video processing programs.
 My preferred video editor for most of the work I do, Magix Video Pro X, requires an Intel GPU for hardware encoding.
 All of the other video-processing software that I use, however, works best with an NVIDIA GPU.
 Magix also uses the NVIDIA card for encoding in HEVC format.
 So I chose an NVIDIA GPU.

 In summary, the i9 processor's integrated video allows the Magix software to do encoding, and the NVIDIA discrete GPU is used by the rest of my video-editing software.
 Consequently, my videos render and transcode quickly no matter which software I'm using.

 The long and short of it is that when choosing a video card for a video-editing computer (or any special-purpose computer), be guided by the hardware requirements of the software you'll be using, and make sure to choose a GPU with sufficient RAM for the work you typically do.

 Designing the Cooling System

-When using a large, non-standard cooler, you also have to check its compatibility with the motherboard and the case.
+Which reminds me: When using a large, non-standard cooler, always check its compatibility with your motherboard and the case.
 Some coolers simply won't fit in a given case, or will block or otherwise interfere with motherboard components (especially the PCIe and RAM slots).
 Check and double-check to make sure that all your components are compatible.